TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/sensor/README_TFM.md

 > If the **AUTO_START** symbol is defined in your application, then the application will automatically configure itself on startup, and the sensor will display `Starting...` instead of `Waiting...`

-> If the **AUTO_START** symbol is not defined pressing `CONFIG_GPIO_BTN1` will initialize the sensor application until the sensor has connected to a network.
+> If the **AUTO_START** symbol is not defined pressing `CONFIG_BTN_LEFT` will initialize the sensor application until the sensor has connected to a network.
 Alternatively, the sensor can also be started through the user interface, as shown below.
 Note that the sensor will not join a network unless it is started.

 To ASSOCIATE to a network: